grafana/agent/docs/sources/shared/flow/stability/beta.md

 ---

 > **BETA**: This is a [beta][] component.
 Beta components are subject to breaking
-> changes changes during development, and may be replaced with equivalent
+> changes, and may be replaced with equivalent functionality which covers the
-> functionality which covers the same use case.
+> same use case.

 [beta]: {{< relref "../../../operation-guide/_index.md#stability" >}}